House where JonBenét Ramsey was found dead up for sale

 The house has been on and off the market several times over the years, according to People magazine, and was last listed at $2 million in 2014.
 This time around, it’s listed at $6.95 million.

-The 7,240-square-foot home, which has five bedroom and five bathrooms, is described by LIV Sotheby’s International Realty as a “stately and modernized” 1920s Tudor home in an “epic” location with “stunning curb appeal.”
+The 7,240-square-foot home, which has five bedrooms and five bathrooms, is described by LIV Sotheby’s International Realty as a “stately and modernized” 1920s Tudor home in an “epic” location with “stunning curb appeal.”
 The home includes a 1,141-square-foot top floor penthouse suite with two full bathrooms and a fireplace, according to the listing.
-The second floor has four bedrooms, a game room, private deck and terrace.
+The second floor has four bedrooms, a game room, a private deck, and a terrace.

 The listing adds that the house has “timeless appeal.”